-Carolina van der Mensbrugghe will provide an overview of her work on the Center for Reproductive Right’s U.S. Human Rights Team, which implements the Center’s U.S.-based human rights advocacy strategies, including the Center’s focus on maternal health and rights, as well as assisted reproduction technologies.
+Carolina van der Mensbrugghe, Human Rights Fellow at the Center for Reproductive Rights, will provide an overview of her work on the Center’s U.S. Human Rights Team, which implements the Center’s U.S.-based human rights advocacy strategies, including the Center’s focus on maternal health and rights, as well as assisted reproduction technologies.
 She will also discuss how the U.S. Human Rights team works in collaboration with broader U.S. human rights and reproductive justice movements to hold the U.S. government accountable for its international human rights obligations; including a discussion of the Center’s work leading up to the third cycle of the Human Rights Council’s Universal Periodic Review of the U.S.

 Carolina received her Juris Doctor from Fordham University School of Law, where she was a Crowley Scholar for International Law & Justice and spent one semester abroad at Waseda Law School in Tokyo, Japan.
 Carolina received her B.A. in International Relations and Theatre from Colgate University.